lcaballero/da-base/readme.md

 Writes the Database to file WITHOUT using the current data of the Chained instance.
-Typically, `commit()` is called prior `write()` to first push the data into the database and the serialize that data to file.
+Typically, `commit()` is called prior `write()` to first push the data into the database and then serialize that data to file.

 ##### chainable lodash functions